vishalx360/TDL/README.md

 # Introduction

 This is a command-line todo-list application written in dart (dartlang).

-It lets you manage multiple todo lists with ease from your terminal.
+This lets you manage multiple todo lists with ease from your terminal.

 # Installation